 By now, you should have a good idea of what a reputable life coach certification program looks like.
 All that’s left is to find the right program for you–the one that checks all your boxes and puts you in the best position to maximize your potential as a life coach.
 The challenge there is that no one can tell you which program will bring the best coach out of you — only you can do that!

-If it isn’t clear, we’re big fans of the program at Coach Training Alliance, but regardless of the program you choose, always keep in mind that the true purpose of coaching is to bring the best out of everyone you encounter–including yourself.
+At Life Coach Path, we believe Coach Training Alliance is the best balance of quality and affordability that exists on the market today.
+But regardless of the program you choose, always keep in mind that the true purpose of coaching is to bring the best out of everyone you encounter–including yourself.
 With this mindset, patience, determination, and hard work, you’ll be best preparing yourself for a long, prosperous and fulfilling career in coaching.

 Maria Hammond